Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Sources of error

 In addition to examining the overall magnitude of $\mathcal{E}$ caused by eccentricity, we also examine the time evolution of eccentricity and its effect on $\mathcal{E}$.
 The time evolution of eccentricity to leading order is given by \cite{Moore:2016qxz}

 where $\Omega_t$ is the orbital frequency at time $t$, and $\Omega_0$ is the orbital frequency at a fiducial time when the eccentricity is $e_0$.
 According to Eqs.~\eqref{eq:ecc} and \eqref{eq:EpsilonE}, the oscillation amplitude of the norm of the $(2,2)$ mode should be proportional to $e\propto \Omega^{-19/18}$.
 We check the oscillation amplitude of the norms of the $(2,2)$, $(2,-2)$, $(2,1)$ and $(2,-1)$ modes for system SXS:BBH:1412.
 The oscillation amplitude is obtained by subtracting the individual mode's norm from its orbital average, which is obtained by applying a low-pass filter to the original mode.
 We find that the oscillation amplitudes of the norms of the above modes are proportional to $\Omega^{-19/18}$ and are thus consistent with eccentricity damping.
 The same argument applies to $\mathcal{E}$ within the matching window as we show in Fig.~\ref{fig:Window}.
 Assuming that the change of $e$ and $\Omega$ in the window is small, then $\mathcal{E}\propto e^2 \propto \Omega^{-19/9}$.
-The red dotted line is $e^2$ scaled by a coefficient found by varying the overall amplitude of the green curve until it overlays the blue curve, where the eccentricity $e$ is measured from the waveform amplitude fit of the $(2,2)$ mode using the package \codename{gw\_eccentricity} \cite{Shaikh:2023ypz}, and measurements are taken at the middle of the different matching windows.
-The blue curve, which is $\mathcal{E}$ between PN and NR, agrees very well with the green curve, which shows the expected effect of eccentricity damping.
+The red dotted line is $e^2$ multiplied by a coefficient chosen to approximately agree with the matching window error (blue curve), where the eccentricity $e$ is measured from the waveform amplitude fit of the $(2,2)$ mode using the package \codename{gw\_eccentricity} \cite{Shaikh:2023ypz}, and measurements are taken at the middle of the different matching windows.
+The value of $\mathcal{E}$ in the matching window (blue curve) agrees very well with the trend of $e^2$ (green curve), showing the expected effect of eccentricity damping.

 We also remark, based on Eq.~\eqref{eq:ecc}, that the eccentricity contribution oscillates at the same frequency as the orbital frequency, and is symmetric for positive and negative $m$.
 We therefore check the oscillation amplitudes of the norms of the $(2,2)$ and $(2,-2)$ modes for a system with a greater eccentricity, SXS:BBH:1168.
 The oscillation amplitudes and phase for these two modes are indeed the same, which is consistent with the above arguments for eccentricity.